tmux-python/tmuxp/docs/configuration/examples.md

 - <https://github.com/tony/sphinxcontrib-github/blob/master/.tmuxp.yaml>

-You can use `start_directory: ./` to make the directories relative to the config file / project root.
+You can use `start_directory: ./` to make the directories relative to the workspace file / project root.

 ## Bonus: pipenv auto-bootstrapping